Nimishae24/betasquirrel-tasks/README.md

  - `cd` - change current directory.
 Ex: `cd desktop`, `cd ..`
  - `ls` - List contents of a directory.
 Ex: `ls -a` list hidden files as well.
- - `pwd` - Display current working directory path
+ - `pwd` - Display current working directory path.
  - `cat` - Display contents of a file.
 Ex: `cat READ.md`
+ - `mkdir` - To create one or more directories.
+ - `clear` - To clear git bash.
+ - `rm` - To remove file.

  ## GIT Commands